 What are the advantages of an offshore company?

 The principal benefits of offshore companies are lower taxes and added privacy for your business and asset management

 What is the purpose of an offshore company?

 There can be many purposes and benefits of offshore companies, including holding assets outside your home jurisdiction and separating the legal ownership of certain assets.

 Companies are separate legal entities.
 They have offshore accounts because they are trading in overseas jurisdictions.
 Offshore accounts provide more privacy than onshore accounts.

 What is the downside of incorporating an offshore company?

-There are advantages and disadvantages of offshore company (ies).
-Some offshore jurisdiction such as the BVI and Belize offer little benefit and may open your affairs up to more scrutiny from tax collectors and counterparties.
+There are advantages and disadvantages of an offshore company (ies).
+Some offshore jurisdictions, such as the BVI and Belize, offer little benefit and may open your affairs up to more scrutiny from tax collectors and counterparties.
 That’s why it’s important to take professional advice when setting up your offshore company.
-Offshore company tax benefits are real but you must be aware of CFC rules before setting up your structure.
+Offshore company tax benefits are real, but you must be aware of CFC rules before setting up your structure.

 What is the best country to set up an offshore company?

 There are many great jurisdictions, such as Singapore, The Cook Islands, and Nevis.
 The answer will depend on where you are located and what your purpose is in setting up the company.
 Get in touch with us to help form your offshore plan.